frioux/Business-Card/readme.md

 * Student Senator, and later President Pro Tempore
 * President of TEA (TEA Enthusiasts Association)
 * President of Math Club (We won first place in TX competition)
-* Worked on, and later headed up the TOME project.
+* Worked on and later headed up the TOME project.

 # Tags